 A great scale of organizations is regarded as microfinance institutes.
 They are those that offer credits and other financial services to the representatives of poor strata of population (except for extremely poor strata).

-Microfinance is increasingly being considered as one of the most effective tools of reducing poverty.
+Microfinance is increasingly being considered as one of the most effective tools of reducing poverty by enabling microcredit to the financial poor.
 Microfinance has a significant role in bridging the gap between the formal financial institutions and the rural poor.
 The Micro Finance Institutions (MFIs) accesses financial resources from the Banks and other mainstream Financial Institutions and provide financial and support services to the poor.

 MFIs are the pivotal overseas organizations in each country that make individual microcredit loans directly to villagers, microentrepreneurs, impoverished women and poor families.
 An overseas MFI is like a small bank with the same challenges and capital needs confronting any expanding small venture but with the added responsibility of serving economically-marginalized populations.
 Many MFIs are creditworthy and well-run with proven records of success, many are operationally self-sufficient.

 Various types of institutions offer microfinance: credit unions, commercial banks, NGOs (Non-governmental Organizations), cooperatives, and sectors of government banks.
 The emergence of “for-profit” MFIs is growing.
 In India , these ‘for-profit’ MFIs are referred to as Non-Banking Financial Companies (NBFC).
 NGOs mainly work in remote rural areas thereby providing financial services to the persons with no access to banking services.